This was a two platform station on the Caledonian Railway main line with interchange for the Leadhills and Wanlockhead

-It became a junction when the Leadhills and Wanlockhead Branch (Caledonian Railway) opened in 1902.
+It became a junction when the Leadhills and Wanlockhead Light Railway opened in 1902.
 Although the line approached from the south, this connected to the line in the goods yard at the north end of the station.
 A siding was laid in behind the down platform at the south end of the station to provide an exchange platform.

 The goods yard lines and junction are lifted.
 A loading bank remains to the west of the station, in the former goods yard.